MadHuslista/madhus.project.handgrip/docs/architecture/timestamping-and-synchronization.md

 However, the frames carry **no acquisition timestamp** —force/status only—, so the reference sample timestamp must be reconstructed from the host read time (`rs485_clock = host_lsl_ts`) of the last batch of buffered frames, and the known frame interval `rs485_frame_dt_s` (the reciprocal of the Active-Send rate).

-This means the reference is effectively timestamped when the GUI reads it.
+This means the reference is only effectively timestamped thanks to the GUI reconstruction.

-The reference chain should be faster than the target chain.
-The recommended calibration profile uses high-rate acquisition and Active-Send when parser stability by the board control interface (`RS485_GUI`) has been validated.
+The recommended calibration profile uses high-rate acquisition and Active-Send after parser stability by the board control interface (`RS485_GUI`) has been validated.

 Recommended treatment: